(one synonym : Anochthera indistincta Goldfinch, 1944)

-The adult moth has dark grey-brown forewings with a dark spot in the middle.
-The hindwings are silvery grey.
+The adult moth has grey or brown forewings with a dark spot in the middle, and vague transverse ripple marks.
+The hindwings are pale brown, darkening toward the margins.
+The wings have scalloped margins.
 At rest, the moth wraps its forewings around any object to which it clings, perhaps giving the body extra support.
+The scales on the thorax can be raised to form a crest.
+The antennae of the females have short fringes.
+The antennae of the males have substantial fringes.
 The moths have a wingspan of about 5 cms.

 The eggs are laid in a distinctive formation, at a slight angle to the substrate, and slightly overlapping each other, like roof shingles.
 The eggs are initially duck-blue, changing later in colour to green then cream and finally transparent.
 They appear to hatch after rain.

-This genus has recently been studied by Cathy Byrne.
+This genus has been studied by Cathy Byrne.

 The species occurs in